kevempedro/oficina5.core/README.md

 ## Instalation

-* 'npm install' or 'yarn' -> to generate the node_modules;
+* 'npm install' or 'yarn' -> to generate the node_modules.
-* 'npx sequelize db:migrate' or 'yarn sequelize db:migrate' -> to generate the database according to dabase.js settings;
+* 'npx sequelize db:migrate' or 'yarn sequelize db:migrate' -> to generate the database according to dabase.js settings.
 * 'npm run dev' or 'yarn dev' -> to run the project.